Carmenloww/Diabetes-Predictions-in-ICUs/README.md

 - SQLiteStudio

 ## Hypothesis:
-Null Hypothesis: Patients admitted to an ICU has been diagnosed with Diabetes Mellitus
+Null Hypothesis: Patients admitted to an ICU has been diagnosed with Diabetes Mellitus.

 Alternative Hypothesis: Patients admitted to an ICU has not been diagnosed with Diabetes Mellitus.